aishwaryaprabhat/madrigal/SETUP.md

 2. Navigate to ArgoCD UI and click on "Sync">"Synchronize"
 3. Observe to ensure that everything gets setup correctly
 ![](assets/screenshots/rayoperator_argocd.png)
-4. Next, install a RayCluster by running `kubectl apply -f k8s/argocd_apps/raycluster.yaml`
+4. Next, install a RayCluster by running `kubectl apply -f k8s/argocd_apps/raycluster.yaml`.
+Take a look at the image being used in this yaml file.
+Ensure that the python version is the desired version.
+The one being used here is py311 because later versions of garak with bufixes do not work with py39.
 5. Navigate to ArgoCD UI and click on "Sync">"Synchronize"
 6. Observe to ensure that everything gets setup correctly
 ![](assets/screenshots/raycluster_argocd.png)